 Through the AARP Livable Communities initiative and a network of 53 state offices, AARP engages, educates and inspires elected officials, local leaders, planners, citizen activists and skilled volunteers.
 AARP helps identify community needs and the types of programs, policies and projects that can meet those needs and improve the lives of older adults and people of all ages.
 The goal is for communities to be livable for everyone, regardless of age or life stage.

 We can send one copy per request.
+Allow up to 4 weeks for delivery.
 Bulk orders will be considered.
-If seeking additional copies please explain why and identify the organization you are representing, if any.
-Delivery of the printed publication will be by mail and can take up to 4 weeks.
+If seeking additional copies please send us an email that explains why and identifies the organization you are with, if any.

 This is a Winning Publication!

 Engaging the Community to Create Community is a Hermes Creative Award Gold Winner

 Among the competition's approximately 6,000 entires, about 15 percent earned Platinum, the top award, 20 percent received a Gold Award and 10 percent were Honorable Mention winners.